gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Use-cases

-There are inumerous use-cases for the use of Issue Boards, we will just exemplify with a couple situations, but the possilities go where our creativity goes.
+There are numerous use-cases for the use of Issue Boards, we will just exemplify with a couple situations, but the possilities go where our creativity goes.

 For a broader use-case, please check the blog post